Retention and Turnover Infographic

 Vacancy costs include costs associated with covering work shifts and responsibilities while new employees are recruited and trained.

 Recruiting new employees can be costly.
-Advertising vacancies, interviewing potential applicants, paying for employee selection tests, medical examination, moving expenses and the time and human resources needed to perform these activities are expensive.
+Advertising on recruitment platforms, interviewing potential applicants, paying for employee selection tests, medical examination, moving expenses, and the time and human resources needed to perform these activities are expensive

 These include the direct and indirect costs associated with training new employees.